-If you decide to invest in Bitcoin Cash, finding a place to buy and sell BCH it is easy.
-There are different ways to invest in BCH either in the short or long-term, with cryptocurrency exchange platforms like eToro being the safest places to invest in crypto.
+If you decide to invest in Bitcoin Cash, finding a place to buy and sell is easy.
+There are different ways to invest in BCH either in the short or long term, with cryptocurrency exchange platforms like eToro being the safest places to invest in crypto.

-Note that with our partner eToro, one can buy BCH and trade CFDs of up to 90+ crypto pairs.
-All you need to do is sign up, open and fund your account, and start trading.
+Note that with our partner eToro, one can buy BCH and trade CFDs on over 90+ crypto pairs.
+All you need to do is sign up, open, and fund your account, and start trading.

-Here you can read more about how to buy Bitcoin Cash.
+You can read more about how to buy Bitcoin Cash here.

-- Bitcoin Cash is one of the most popular cryptocurrencies, currently ranking #6 as per CoinMarketCap.
+- Bitcoin Cash is one of the most popular cryptocurrencies.
+Currently, it ranks 12th by market capitalisation as per CoinMarketCap.